jakecoffman/watch/README.md

 watch
 =====

-watches the current directory for changes, then executes `go test`
+watches the current directory for changes, then executes a command

 install
 ----------